 Welcome.
 So glad you're here.
 Is this your first time?
-Joining the 'Gender Crosstalk' worldwide conversation is easy.
+Joining the Voices of Humanity worldwide conversation is easy.
 By doing so, you'll be part of history.

 Here's how to participate.
-You can sign up (and sign back in anytime) by clicking the Facebook button directly to the left (please allow access to profile and email address).
+You can sign up and sign back in anytime by clicking the Facebook button directly to the left (please allow access to profile and email address).
 Or, and this is nearly as easy, click the 'Join' button on the left of the screen.
 You'll fill out a short form that will become your online profile.

 What it is all about.